Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

     html-302-response))
 ```

-In the `path-params` we have access to the `listeid` and the current `todo-db/new-item` function expects the name, go to `src/todo_db.clj` and modify the new-item function to receive the `listeid` instead of the name
+In the `path-params`, we have access to the `listeid` and the current `todo-db/new-item` function expects the name.
+Go to `src/todo_db.clj` and modify the _new-item_ function to receive the `listeid` instead of the name.

-from
+From:

 ```clojure
 (defn new-item [db list-name item-text]